Unions and Collective Bargaining

 Unions are legal entities whose role and responsibility is to negotiate collective agreements on behalf of their membership and represent their members when the collective agreement is breached.

-Unions, including PSAC/USGE, are democratically run organizations where dues-paying members elect their representatives locally, regionally and nationally.
-PSAC and USGE hold triennial conventions where the direction for the union is set through debate of resolutions put forward by the membership and elections are held for senior leadership positions.
+Unions, including PSAC/USJE, are democratically run organizations where dues-paying members elect their representatives locally, regionally and nationally.
+PSAC and USJE hold triennial conventions where the direction for the union is set through debate of resolutions put forward by the membership and elections are held for senior leadership positions.

 What are excluded positions?